sing-group/aibench-project/docs/source/customizing.rst

 As you can see in the file, the layout is very similar to an HTML table layout, defined by rows (similar to tr) and cells (similar to td).
 Rows and cells can specify a default height and width, respectively.
-In addition there are two additional tags:
+In addition, there are two additional tags:

   - ``document_viewer``.
 This tag is where the views of the Views are shown (to